mzuther/StempelWerk/README-herkules.md

 ## Installation

-_Herkules was developed using Python v3.10+, so an older version might not work._
+_Herkules is now developed using Python v3.12.
+Older versions of Python used to work and will probably still do, but you are on your own here._

 Unless you want to test Herkules, simply store it somewhere and import it.
 For testing, you must install it into a virtual environment.
 The easiest way is to